 - Joint or muscle pain

-Always talk with your healthcare provider or addiction treatment specialist about potential side effects and complications before starting naltrexone.
-This will give you an opportunity to clarify any questions or concerns you may have prior to taking the medication.
+Always talk with your healthcare provider about potential side effects and complications before starting Naltrexone.
+This will allow you to clarify any questions or concerns before taking the medication.

-Sometimes, naltrexone can cause unpleasant effects when combined with certain medications, including ones that are over-the-counter, prescribed, supplements or herbal remedies.
-Several of the more common drugs that may counteract with naltrexone are:
+Sometimes, Naltrexone can cause unpleasant effects when combined with certain substances, including over-the-counter or prescription medications, supplements, or herbal remedies.
+Several of the more common drugs that may counteract Naltrexone are:

-Keep an updated list of all medications you are currently taking and speak with your doctor about drug interactions before taking naltrexone.
-Check with your doctor immediately if you begin to experience any negative side effects from taking the medication.
+Keep an updated list of all medications you are currently taking, and speak with your doctor about drug interactions before taking Naltrexone.
+In addition, check with your healthcare provider immediately if you begin to experience any adverse side effects from taking the medication.

-Naltrexone is only available with a doctor’s prescription.
-Your doctor or addiction treatment specialist will work with you to develop a recovery plan tailored to your needs.
+Naltrexone is only available with a healthcare provider’s prescription.
+Your healthcare provider will work with you to develop a recovery plan tailored to your needs.
 Depending on where you are in treatment, the medication may be administered in an inpatient facility or at your home.
-Medication-assisted therapy, such as the use of naltrexone, should always be used as part of an overall recovery program to achieve long-term sobriety.
+Medication-assisted therapy should always be part of an overall recovery program to achieve long-term sobriety.

-When naltrexone is prescribed, patients have an 80 percent cure rate for alcohol dependence.
+When Naltrexone is prescribed, patients have an 80% cure rate for alcohol dependence.

-Medications, opioid agonist, partial agonist and antagonist, significantly increase the success of treatment and reduce overdoses by at least 30 to 50 percent.
+Medications significantly increase the success of treatment and reduce overdoses by at least 30 to 50%.